ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 may not be clear to you until long after this class is over.

-Dynamic typing means that you don't have to declare the type of a variable when you define it; python just figures it out based on how you are setting the variable.
+Dynamic typing means that you don't have to declare the type of a variable when you define it; Python just figures it out based on how you are setting the variable.
 Lets say you set a variable.
-Sometime later you can just change the type of data assigned to a variable and python is perfectly happy about that.
+Sometime later you can just change the type of data assigned to a variable and Python is perfectly happy about that.
 Since it won't be obvious until (possibly much) later why that's important, I'll let you marinate on that idea for a second.